-Not to be confused with the Aliens vs. Predator game from British developer Rebellion, this gaming sequel was created by Monolith Productions and published by Sierra On-Line in 2001.
+Not to be confused with Alien vs. Predator from British developer Rebellion, this gaming sequel was created by Monolith Productions and published by Sierra On-Line in 2001.

 Whatever you think about the AvP series you can’t disagree that the concept does work extremely well as a video game, and this first-person shooter arguably proves that.